SubodhBagde/Jenkins-Demo-Pipeline/README.md

-# Jenkins-and-Docker-CI-CD
+# Jenkins-Demo-Pipeline
-Install Jenkins, configure Docker as agent, set up CI/CD, deploy applications to k8s using Argo CD in GitOps way.
+Install Jenkins, Configure Jenkins and expose to outside world.